aplum/apollo-router5/README.md

 // Inside MyComponent, call this.props.navigateTo('myroute');
 ```

-## routeNodeSelector
+## createRouteNodeSelector

-I haven't created an equivalent of [routeNodeSelector](https://github.com/router5/router5/tree/master/packages/redux-router5#routenodeselector) from `redux-router5` yet.
+I haven't created an equivalent of [createRouteNodeSelector](https://github.com/router5/router5/tree/master/packages/redux-router5#route-node-selector) from `redux-router5` yet.
 Please open an issue if this would be valuable to you.
 I haven't built anything with `redux-router5` and I'm still in the early stages of the app I created `apollo-router5` for, so I haven't had need of it yet.